Skip to main content

 2

-Name and describe your chatbot
+Name and describe it

-• Name (3–120 characters) — shown in the widget header and in your chatbot list.
+• Name — 3–120 characters.
+Shown in the widget header and in your chatbot list.

 3